ankschoubey/blog/src/content/post/philosophy/core-values/team-work/resume-tips.md

 ---
 comments: true
-description: Do you want to have high salary? or Do you want to have a good career? or Both?
+excerpt: Do you want to have high salary? or Do you want to have a good career? or Both?
 tags:
  - dev
 publishDate: 2022-08-01T20:52:08.052481
 last-modified-purpose:
-permalink: /resume-tips/
+slug: /resume-tips/
 title: Resume and Linkedin Tips
 toc: false
 hide: true